neurorestore/Vespucci/README.md

 > vespucci_res = run_vespucci(input, meta, coord_cols = c('x', 'y', 'z'))
 ```

-In the event that you have generated the distance metrics data frame prior to running \code{run_vespucci}, you can specify it as an argument to avoid re-calculating the distance metrics (which takes roughly 6-7 hours for 10,000 barcodes).
+In the event that you have generated the distance metrics data frame prior to running `run_vespucci`, you can specify it as an argument to avoid re-calculating the distance metrics (which takes roughly 6-7 hours for 10,000 barcodes).

 ```r
 > vespucci_res = run_vespucci(input, meta, distance_metrics_df = precalculated_distance_metrics_df)